TheRicePirate/Repository-Generator/README.md

 ### SETUP:
 1. Clone this repository into your codespace.
-2. Open a terminal window and paste this command in: **pip install PyGithub pyperclip**
+2. Open a terminal window in the repository's folder and paste this command in: `pip install PyGithub pyperclip`
-3. Run main.py and follow the instructions.
+4. Run main.py using the command `python main.py`.
+5. Follow the instructions.

+### USE:
+1. Run main.py
+2. Choose the language you want to clone for.
+3. Enter the name of the repository as is from the google doc (e.g "ICS4U-Testrepo-Java")
+4. Enter the name of the actual program file (do not enter file formats like .java or .swift)
+5. The repositories will be generated and it will print a command for you to copy and paste.
+6. This command is to clone the github repositories, so paste it in the right codespaces folder.